agmath/BIO4ST1_Group3/Replication_Skylar_Pietz.md

 ::: {.cell-output .cell-output-stdout}
 ```
-[1] "ACCAAACCTTCACGT"
+[1] "GTCCACCCGACCTGT"
 ```
 :::
 :::

-In challenge 2 I used code to create a random string of 15 nucleotides, titled randGenome.
+In Challenge 2 I used code to create a random string of 15 nucleotides, titled randGenome.
 The `paste()` method was used to collapse the genome of nucleotides down to a single string, so it's easier to read.
 When I compared my collapsed genome with a classmate, I noticed that we generated very different genomes.

 # Challenge 3